248-682-4617

 Keeping Your Pet Healthy

-Laboratory Tests: We have a full in house laboratory that allows us to quickly get results for diagnosis of disease,
+Laboratory Tests: We have a full in-house laboratory that allows us to quickly obtain results for diagnosis of disease,

 monitoring, and wellness care.
 These tests include bloodwork, urinalysis, heartworm testing, fecal exams, feline leukemia